Mpumalanga Information | Conference Venues Mpumalanga | Conference Centres | Conferences Mpumalanga

 About the Mpumalanga Province of South Africa

-Mpumalanga lies in the eastern part of South Africa, north of KwaZulu-Natal and bordering on Swaziland and Mozambique.
-In the north Mpumalanga borders on Limpopo to the north, Gauteng to the west, Free State to the southwest and KwaZulu-Natal to the south.
-Nelspruit is the capital of Mpumalanga and is located on the Crocodile river.
-Nelspruit is a key manufacturing and agricultural hub for South Africa and major industries include the canning of citrus fruit, paper production, furniture manufacture and timbermills.
+Mpumalanga lies in the northern and eastern part of South Africa, bordering with Mozambique and Swaziland.
+Mpumalanga borders on the Limpopo Province to the north, Gauteng to the west, KwaZulu-Natal to the south and Free State to the southwest.
+Mbombela, located on the Crocodile river, is the capital of the Limpopo Province and a leading manufacturing, and agricultural centre for South Africa.
+Key industries in the province include the canning of citrus fruit, paper production, furniture manufacturing and timber mills.

 Click here for Conference Centres in Mpumalanga